Field-induced electronic phase separation in the high-temperature superconductor La$_{1.94}$Sr$_{0.06}$CuO$_{4+y}$: Abstract

 \section{Abstract}

-We present a combined neutron diffraction and high-field muon spin rotation ($\mu$SR) study of the magnetic and superconducting phases of the high-temperature superconductor La$_{1.94}$Sr$_{0.06}$CuO$_{4+y}$ ($T_{\rm c} = 37.5(2)$~K).
-We observe a linear dependence of the neutron diffraction signal from the modulated antiferromagnetic stripe order on the applied field.
-The magnetic volume fraction measured with $\mu$SR increases linearly from 0\% to $\sim$40\% with applied magnetic field up to 8~T. This allows us to conclude, in contrast to earlier field-dependent neutron diffraction studies, that the ordered stripe regions are induced by an applied field, and that their ordered magnetic moment is field-independent.
+We present a combined neutron diffraction and high field muon spin rotation ($\mu$SR) study of the magnetically ordered and superconducting phases of the high-temperature superconductor La$_{1.94}$Sr$_{0.06}$CuO$_{4+y}$ ($T_{\rm c} = 37.5(2)$~K) in a magnetic field applied perpendicular to the CuO$_2$ planes.
+We observe a linear field-dependence of the intensity of the neutron diffraction peak that reflects the modulated antiferromagnetic stripe order.
+The magnetic volume fraction extracted from $\mu$SR data likewise increases linearly with applied magnetic field.
+The combination of these two observations allows us to unambiguously conclude that stripe-ordered regions grow in an applied field, whereas the stripe-ordered magnetic moment itself is field-independent.
+This contrasts with earlier suggestions that the field-induced neutron diffraction intensity in La-based cuprates is due to an increase in the ordered moment.
+We discuss a microscopic picture that is capable of reconciling these conflicting viewpoints.

-Magnetic fluctuations are at the heart of research of cuprate high-temperature superconductivity (SC), being a prime candidate for the SC pairing glue \cite{Scalapino2012}.
-Static magnetism, on the other hand, seems to be in competition with SC \cite{Tranquada2020a,Demler2001}.
-In addition to inducing SC, hole doping suppresses commensurate antiferromagnetic order of the parent compound and introduces modulated antiferromagnetic correlations, sometimes concurrent with charge modulations, commonly referred to as magnetic and charged ``stripes'', respectively \cite{Tranquada1995,Vojta2009}.
-In the SC phase, the magnetism seems to be concentrated in or around vortex cores \cite{Vojta2009}.
-There is experimental evidence that magnetic stripes co-exists with SC in the La-based cuprates with composition La$_{2-x}$M$_x$CuO$_4$ (La-214), where the holes are introduced via doping by M=Sr or Ba atoms \cite{Tranquada1995,Christensen2014,Croft2014,Thampy2014}, but it remains unknown if the coexistence is microscopic or not.